Tell better stories, get better results: 4 rules for communicating technical marketing messages

 Don’t get lost in the details

 It is easy to get too close to your product or service.
 I get it, you’ve spent months, or even years developing and perfecting it.
 Everything is important, but everything isn’t equally important at the same time.
 Refer back to the point of your message.
 Does the detail help your customer understand why they should care?
 There is a place for discussing the details, but often that is best saved for content used further down the sales funnel.
 This is an approach automotive brands know well.
-They dazzle us with images of cars handling hairpin turns on a scenic country roads long before they tell us about heated seats or the ergonomic dash.
+They dazzle us with images of cars handling hairpin turns on scenic country roads long before they tell us about heated seats or the ergonomic dash.

 Timing is everything

 Did you know that most security alarms are sold after a break-in?
 Prior to that, people are less receptive to the value of an alarm.
 It is simple human nature.
 Keep this in mind when you’re introducing your message.
 Ask yourself if there is a time that your target audience is going to be more receptive to your message.
-And, as I mention above, know which message to present at which time.
+And, as I mentioned above, know which message to present at which time.
 Even B2B customers buy based on emotion and justify the purchase rationally.
 Time the detailed messages for the moment when your customer is building the argument for including the line item in next year’s budget.

 Every story needs a good ending